This one is written for Saudi Arabian Airlines in Manila. Please, please, please put me on your no-fly list.

 Could my fragile intentions of coming home for Christmas actually be smeared like an interstate insect?
 Could one irate, bureaucrat bulldog behind the wheel make such a deadly impact in my life?
 Stretching rules can be fun sport, but not when expensive tickets and family are on the line.

-It was finally decreed by one of top management (I’m quite sure the board of directors were present at this point) that socks would be cut into tubes then pinned end to end to make me a pair of trousers.
+It was finally decreed by one of top management (I’m quite sure the board of directors of Saudi Arabian Airlines were present at this point) that socks would be cut into tubes then pinned end to end to make me a pair of trousers.
 That’s how these guys make the big bucks.
 Phone calls were made.
 Just as I contemplated the repercussions of wearing socks around my thighs for 11 squeezing hours, one of the underlings reported back that no socks could be found.

 Sensing that this was developing into a full-blown crisis, I decided to solve it.
 Laura was kind enough to loan me her bright blue silk sleep sheet — essentially, a sleeping bag liner.
 A giant piece of fabric, it wrapped around me many times and would make any Indian sadhu or Thai monk proud, had it been a different color.